thinkUXca/jekyll-now/_posts/2017-06-16-The-Best-Free-Survey_Tools.md

 layout: post
 title: The Best Free Survey Tools
 author: jonathan
+description: We are a small user experience (UX) design consultancy, and we don't create surveys for clients frequently enough to justify the monthly cost of many popular survey tools.
+However, the limitations on the free versions of many popular tools are too restrictive.
+We went on a search for the best free survey tools, and discovered that Google Forms could do everything we needed to do to create great UX surveys for our clients.
 ---

 We're a small company with enough things to spend money on.
 Creating surveys for clients isn't something we do